 Another overlooked way to save on streaming costs is the ability to pause subscriptions to live services.
 This is an easy way to save, such as when you’re traveling.

-We do this when we travel and it allows us to skip paying for a month.
-Pausing allows you to keep all of your settings, DVR recording, favorited channels, and more without having to cancel.
+We do this when we travel, allowing us to skip paying for a month.
+Pausing allows you to keep your settings, DVR recording, favorite channels, and more without having to cancel.

 Live TV streaming services differ in how they handle pausing service.
-Some allow you to pause in week blocks up to 12 weeks whereas others do it in month-long blocks.
+Some allow you to pause in week blocks for up to 12 weeks, while others do it in month-long blocks.

 Don’t overlook this option if you choose a live TV service.